maplibre/martin/docs/src/sources-cog-files.md

 | Zoom level | which sub-file in TIFF file |
 | X and Y    | which tile in subfile       |

-Clients could read only the header part of cog to figure out the mapping from zxy to the chunk number and the subfile number.
-And Martin get tile to frontend by this mapping.
+Clients could read only the header part of COG to figure out the mapping from zxy to the chunk number and the subfile number.
+Martin get tile to frontend by this mapping.